Australia's Climate, Sustainability, and ESG Reporting Requirements and Laws in 2024 - Last Updated: August 22, 2024

 For organisations in the early stages of their Australian climate, sustainability, and ESG reporting roadmaps (or capability assessments), we have a few general recommendations, additional reading, and suggested next steps:

-Materiality assessment - The principle of Materiality is embedded in Australian and most international climate disclosure and sustainability laws, particularly within TCFD and the concept of double materiality.
+Materiality assessment - The principle of Materiality is embedded in Australian and most international climate disclosure and sustainability laws, particularly within TCFD and ISSB is the concept of double materiality.
 Materiality essentially asks and attempts to answer a fundamental question: what are the most important (re: material) ESG, climate, and sustainability risks and considerations for a business or investment?
 If your organisation hasn't already done so, a materiality assessment can help determine what your top sustainability goals, targets, risks, and priorities should be in relation to regulatory and investor sustainability reporting.
 In turn, this can help clarify where to focus, what to prioritize, and what aspects of pending or forthcoming Australian and/or international sustainability reporting standards matter most to you.

 Understand the laws in depth - A full, in-depth breakdown of each law is outside the scope of this piece, but it is critical that, if your organisation meets Australian climate disclosure criteria, you work with your leadership, directors, legal counsel, auditors, and other stakeholders to learn your organisation's specific obligations under each law.